matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

   // The price of the L1 transaction requests depends on the gas price used in the call const gasPrice = await l1Provider.getGasPrice();

-  // Here we define the constant for ergs limit . const ergsLimit = BigNumber.from(100);
+  // Here we define the constant for ergs limit. const ergsLimit = BigNumber.from(100);
   // Getting the cost of the execution. const baseCost = await zkSyncContract.executeBaseCost(gasPrice, ergsLimit, ethers.utils.arrayify(data).length, 0, 0);